top of page

 What is Folklore?

 This is a question I've seen discussed on social media many times.
 Efforts tend to try to distinguish why it's different (if at all) from myth, legend and/or history.
-Sometimes it can get quite heated, dull-eyed trolls and silver-wrought warriors do battle on keyboards, but this is thankfully rare and the date is healthy, fun and rewarding; afterall, there is no right answer, only what you choose to believe, and so this is my own two pence worth.
+Sometimes it can get quite heated, dull-eyed trolls and silver-wrought warriors do battle on keyboards, but this is thankfully rare and debate is generally healthy, fun and rewarding.
+After all, there is no right answer, only what you choose to believe, and so this is my own two pence worth.

 For me there are two broad definitions of folklore: